evaneaston/openweathermap/README.md

 `openweathermap_client` is a rust library that provides a client for querying OpenWeatherMap's free [version 2.5 weather API](https://openweathermap.org/current).

-## Features:
+### Features:

-* Binds query results into structs derived from [OpenWeatherMap's weather-data docs](https://openweathermap.org/weather-data) using [serde](https://crates.io/crates/serde).
+- Binds query results into structs derived from [OpenWeatherMap's weather-data docs](https://openweathermap.org/weather-data) using [serde](https://crates.io/crates/serde).
-* Supports requesting results in OWM's `Standard`, `Metric`, or `Imperial` unit systems.
+- Supports requesting results in OWM's `Standard`, `Metric`, or `Imperial` unit systems.
-* Supports requesting that the API translate of city names and weather descriptions into [supported languages](https://openweathermap.org/current#multi).
+- Supports requesting that the API translate of city names and weather descriptions into [supported languages](https://openweathermap.org/current#multi).
-* Cross platform.
+- Cross platform.
 Tested to confirm it runs on Windows, MacOS, and Linux and on many hardware architectures (will be)
-* Queries over **https** using [hyper](https://crates.io/crates/hyper) (some existing exporters don't).
+- Queries over **https** using [hyper](https://crates.io/crates/hyper) (some existing exporters don't).
-  * Doesn't require openssl to be installed, allowing it to be used on weird architectures, because it uses [hyper_rustls](https://crates.io/crates/hyper_rustls).
+  - Doesn't require openssl to be installed, allowing it to be used on weird architectures, because it uses [hyper_rustls](https://crates.io/crates/hyper_rustls).
-* Is panic-free.
+- Is panic-free.

+### Usage

+See the [library docs](https://docs.rs/openweathermap_client) for example usage.
+To obtain an OpenWeatherMap API Key, see [this section](#getting-an-openweathermap-api-key).

+---

 ## openweathermap_exporter

 [docs.rs](https://docs.rs/openweathermap_exporter) | [crates.io](https://crates.io/crates/openweathermap_exporter)

 The `openweathermap_exporter` is a prometheus exporter to query weather readings for many locations and publis their values in as metrics prometheus exposition format.

 This uses [openweathermap_client](#openweathermap_client)☝ to query weather from the API.

 ### Installation

 Currently, no binaries or container images are being built.
-The only way to install it is via:
+The only way to install it (assuming you have rust [already installed](https://www.rust-lang.org/tools/install)) is via:

 ```
 cargo install openweathermap_exporter